The Brilliance of Berlin

 Having recently opened the BK Marketing office in Berlin, it was the perfect opportunity to reflect on how much Germany has influenced, inspired and intrigued me since my first visit in 1993.
 That was as a wide-eyed 14 year old to a small village called Oberpleis, not far from Koeln (or Koenigswinter if you’re familiar with that corner of Rhineland).
 Over the last 23 years I’ve gone back 18 times… travelling around Bavaria, working as an Analyst of bio-waste, helping to build the Oktoberfest site as Germany’s skinniest, sun burnt builder, and babysitting my Aunt’s children* in Wartenberg.
 I even managed a (successful!) marriage proposal in Garmisch in 2009, at the summit of the country’s highest peak, the Zugspitze.

-So, a few thoughts from my Berlin history, a city that boasts a history like no other.
+So, a few thoughts from my history with Berlin, a city that boasts a history like no other.

 You can live, breathe and experience the phenomenal history of this great city when you’re there yourself.
-BUT, it is good to know between 1961 and 1989, the city of Berlin was located in the heart of East Germany, but the city was itself split by the Wall (“die Mauer”) into East and West, with the East side of the city being the key location of the Russian-controlled German Democratic Republic (GDR) of East Germany.
+BUT it is good to know between 1961 and 1989, the city of Berlin was located in the heart of East Germany, though the city was itself split by the Wall (“die Mauer”) into East and West, with the East side of the city being the key location of the Russian-controlled German Democratic Republic (GDR or DDR) of East Germany.

 My favourite place to stay in Berlin is Hackescher Markt (a on the map), just off the River Spree in the Mitte district.
 From this neighbourhood, you can take in many of the famous sites.
 It’s a 10 minute walk to the Museum Insel (island) by the river Spree, and from there, you’ll walk in front of the Dom (cathedral; b), and onto Unter den Linden (c).
 This boulevard leads up to the famous Brandenburg gate (e), with Friedrichstrasse (featuring Checkpoint Charlie; d) cutting through it about half way up.